Beaumont - Ceyrat via Puy de Montrognon

 Worth a visit

-Discover more hikes in this area with a description or the Visorando app here and more generally in the Puy-de-Dôme here
+Discover more walks in this area with a description or via the Visorando app here, and more generally in the Puy-de-Dôme here

 The route then climbs to the summit of Puy de Montrognon, which offers a small viewpoint over the city.
-A castle once stood here, but now only a ruined tower remains.
+A castle once stood here, of which only a ruined tower remains.

-This is followed by a slightly more monotonous section on a small road to reach the old wine-growing village of Ceyrat... before visiting the second village of Ceyrat, Boisséjour, and the wooded heights of the commune on the next stage.
+This is followed by a slightly more monotonous stretch along a small road, leading to the old wine-growing village of Ceyrat... whilst we look forward to visiting Ceyrat’s second village, Boisséjour, and the wooded hills of the commune, during the next stage.

-The winegrowers' houses are characterised by the wine cellar on the ground floor, with its large arched doorway, and the living quarters above, accessible by a staircase.
+The winegrowers’ houses are characterised by the wine-making cellar on the ground floor, with its large arched doorway, and the living quarters above, accessed via a staircase.

 Other walks in the area